Emma Bowd

 There’s nothing like the thrill of seeing your first published book in a bookshop in London – let alone on a poster on the London Underground!
 I also had a meeting with my publisher, Bloomsbury, in their London office just after JK Rowling had been in the building – which was very exciting!

 It was a great honour to receive a CBCA Notable Book Award (Early Childhood) for my debut children’s picture book, Wonderful Shoes, in 2022.
-And I would be lying if I said that I didn’t cry when I saw Wonderful Shoes being read on Play School Story Time, in 2022!
+And I would be lying if I said that I didn’t shed a tear when I saw Wonderful Shoes being read on Play School Story Time, in 2022!
 I feel very lucky to have had such a wonderful journey so far with Wonderful Shoes.

 I’m very proud of the ‘Writer in Residence’ program which I helped to establish and develop at the children’s education charity, Ardoch.
-Since running the pilot program in 2016, I have written six books with six primary schools in Melbourne’s Western suburbs, and witnessed the program expand to involve many more authors and schools across Victoria, as well being implemented in Western Sydney in 2023.
+From 2016 to 2024 I wrote eight books with primary school students in Melbourne’s Western suburbs, and witnessed the program expand to involve many authors and schools across Victoria, as well as Sydney.
+But, by far, the biggest highlight for me was fostering a love of literacy in children who were reluctant readers and writers.
+And seeing the students in these workshops stand up in class and proudly read aloud their work, often for the first time ever, was extremely rewarding.

 Where have your works been published?